 A Focus on Film

 Jagger has several big-screen acting credits on his resume, from 1970’s Ned Kelly and Performance to 1992’s Freejack and 2001’s The Man from Elysian Fields.
 But in 1995, he formed Jagged Films with producing partner Victoria Pearman.
 They broke through in 2001 with the well-regarded thriller Enigma and have gone on to produce The Women, in 2008 and the James Brown biopic, Get on Up, starring Chadwick Boseman as the Godfather of Soul in 2014.
-Last year, Jagged Films collaborated with Martin Scorsese on the HBO series Vinyl, about the exploits of a cocaine-fueled record executive in New York City circa 1977, when punk, disco and a new form of music called hip-hop collided.
-Jagger’s son James starred as Kip Stevens, the frontman of the show's fictional raw rock group The Nasty Bits.
+Last year, Jagged Films collaborated with Martin Scorsese on the HBO series Vinyl, a story about a drug-addicted record executive living in 1970s New York, right at the moment when disco, punk and hip-hop came together.
+Jagger’s son James starred as Kip Stevens, the frontman of the series' fictional rock group The Nasty Bits.

 An ever prolific songwriter, Jagger has branched out on his own with five solo albums: 1985's She's the Boss, 1987’s Primitive Cool, 1993's Wandering Spirit, 2001's Goddess in the Doorway and 2007’s The Very Best of Mick Jagger.
-In addition, he has collaborated on albums by a wide variety of musicians, including the Jacksons, Peter Tosh, Carly Simon, Dr. John and Living Colour—he actually helped discover this band and produced part of their hit debut album, Vivid.
+In addition, he has collaborated on albums by a wide variety of musicians, including the Jacksons, Carly Simon, Dr. John, Peter Tosh, and Living Colour.
+With the last, he actually helped discover them and partly produced their successful debut album, Vivid.